robotsorcerer/LyapunovLearner/README.md

 + `--model/-md`: Which saved model to use? `w` or `s`.

-+ `--visualize/-vz`: Do we want to visualize the regions of attractor (ROA) of the Lyapunov dynamics as we are updating the system on screen?
++ `--visualize/-vz`: Do we want to visualize the regions of attractor (ROA) of the Lyapunov dynamics?

 + `--pause_time/-pz`: Time between updating the stabilization of the dynamical system's reaching motions on the `pyplot` display screen.

-+ `--kappa0/-kp`: Exponential coefficient in the class-Kappa function that guarantees `V` is positive outside the equlibrium point/region.
++ `--kappa0/-kp`: Exponential coefficient in the class-Kappa function that guarantees `V` is positive outside the equilibrium point/region (see paper referenced above for details).

 + `--traj_num/-tn`: Length of time to simulate trajectory corrections.

-+ `--rho0/-rh`: Coefficient of class-Kappa function.
++ `--rho0/-rh`: Coefficient of class-Kappa function (see paper referenced above for details).

 #### Example python usage [with options]: